wikipathways/meta-data-action/README.md

 The gdb.config file needs to be saved in the same directory as the meta-data-action jar file.

+*Advanced: If you want to run with local GPML files, then set the repo arg to "local".
+Adapt and execute `scripts/local-run/on-gpml-change_local.sh` for bulk, offline use cases.*

 ### Using the MetaDataExtractor through a GitHub Action:

 The MetaDataExtractor main class is called by on_gpml_change.yml (https://github.com/wikipathways/wikipathways-database/blob/main/.github/workflows/on_gpml_change.yml)